Plans, permits, and a soil report.

 - Large island as central gathering point — fits the open-plan aesthetic.

-- Walk-in pantries common given available square footage.
+- Walk-in pantries common given available barndo square footage.

 - Propane gas range where natural gas isn't available.